 Let’s promote the use of electric vehicles by continuing to provide free charging in our parking structures.
 The cost to the City is minuscule compared to the positive impact on the environment that electronic vehicles provide.
 While electric vehicles are charged from our power grid which is producing close to half of our power from natural gas, it still provides less harm than emissions from gasoline.

 We have only four dedicated, sub-compact parking spaces in our downtown.
-Let's promote the use of smaller cars by adding more.
+Let's promote the use of smaller cars and golf carts by adding more.

 While on the Parking and Public Improvement Commission I proposed to adapt our parallel parking spaces to accommodate perpendicular parking to increase our available parking downtown without building new parking structures.
-More parking promoting the use of smaller cars- a win-win!
+More parking promoting the use of smaller cars and golf carts- a win-win!

 NO TO DESAL PLANT: